snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/plugins/index.md

 The UMD files (which work in the browser) can be downloaded from [GitHub releases](https://github.com/snowplow/snowplow-javascript-tracker/releases) or they are available via [third party CDNs](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/third-party-cdn-hosting/index.md).

+For other combinations of plugins not covered by `sp.js` or `sp.lite.js`, try [bundling a custom selection](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/plugins/bundling-a-custom-plugin-selection/index.md) and self hosting the tracker.

 | Plugin | `sp.js` | `sp.lite.js` |
 | --- | --- | --- |
 | Ad Tracking | ✅ | ❌ |